Civic Guidance

 In Australian preferential voting a candidate cannot win till they are preferred by the majority (over 50%) and this is done by asking all voters to number candidates in order of preference.
 The candidate with the smallest number of first preference or primary votes is removed from the contest and their second preferences are redistributed to the remaining candidates.
 This process of elimination is continued until a candidate has a majority of votes.
 That candidate might or might not be the candidate who won the largest number of primary votes.

-Contests using proportional representation attract a greater number of candidates and to simplify the task for voters they are given a ballot paper with the opinion of voting either 'below or above the line'.
+Contests using proportional representation attract a greater number of candidates and to simplify the task for voters they are given a ballot paper with the option of voting either below or above the line.
 Voting below the line is the standard method of giving every candidate a preference.
 Voting above the line however allows one to only preference party groupings (the parties themselves having pre-determined the ordering of their own Senate candidates).

 Election day is always a Saturday and in other ways elections are run to give voters every chance to cast a vote.
 Any Australian citizen can vote and also stand for parliament but most will find they need the help of a political party to have any hope of success.